jabcom/webhookproxy/README.md

-# MondayProxy 🚀
+# WebhookProxy 🚀

 A high-performance Node.js WebSocket proxy server that forwards HTTP requests to WebSocket clients based on URL slugs.
-Perfect for building real-time APIs, microservices, and distributed systems.
+Perfect for building real-time APIs, microservices, webhooks, and distributed systems.

 ## 🌟 Features